4DGB/4dgb-readthedocs/docs/workflow/installation.rst

 .. code-block:: console

     $ 4dgbworkflow --help

-   usage: 4DGBWorkflow [-h] [-n] [--docker PATH] [--container CONTAINER] [-t TAG]
+    usage: 4DGBWorkflow [-h] [-n] [--docker PATH] [--build-container CONTAINER] [--view-container CONTAINER] [-t TAG] [--rootless]
-                       {run,update,template,version} ...
+                        {build,view,run,update,template,version} ...

     Script to run docker containers for the 4DGB Workflow

     positional arguments:
-       {run,update,template,version}
+      {build,view,run,update,template,version}
                             Command
+        build               Build a project
+        view                View/Browse a project
         run                 Run the workflow
-       update              Update the Docker image for the Workflow template            Create a template directory with example data version             Get version information from Docker container
+        update              Update the Docker images for the Workflow template            Create a template directory with example data version             Get version information from Docker container

     optional arguments:
-     -h, --help            show this help message and exit -n, --dry-run         Show what docker commands would be run, but don't run them
+      -h, --help            show this help message and exit -n, --dry-run         Show what docker commands would be run, but don't run them --docker PATH         Override the path/name of the docker client executable --build-container CONTAINER
-     --docker PATH         Override the path/name of the docker client executable --container CONTAINER
+                            Override the name of the container used in the build step --view-container CONTAINER
-     -t TAG, --tag TAG     Version tag for the container to use.
-(Default:
-                           'latest')
+                            Override the name of the container used in the view (browser) step -t TAG, --tag TAG     Version tag for the containers to use.
+(Default: 'latest') --rootless            If you are using a rootless version of Docker (or another container platform), include this flag to avoid overriding the user in the container.
+If you don't know what that means, you can ignore this :)

-When you run the tool, it will download the Docker image it needs from ``hub.docker.com``, and keep that image up to date.
+When you run the tool, it will download the Docker images it needs from ``hub.docker.com``, and keep that images up to date.
 Thus, the first time you run the tool, you will see the download happening in the shell.
-This is how that looks in the shell:
+It will look something like this in the shell:

 .. code-block:: console

     $ 4dgbworkflow run 4DGB_Project
-    Unable to find image '4dgb/4dgbworkflow-tool:latest' locally
+    Unable to find image '4dgb/4dgbworkflow-build:latest' locally
-    latest: Pulling from 4dgb/4dgbworkflow-tool
+    latest: Pulling from 4dgb/4dgbworkflow-build
     e756f3fdd6a3: Download complete
     bf168a674899: Download complete
     e604223835cc: Download complete